Tiththa/school-management-system/README.md

 You can go to the admin dashboard by /admin on the domain, use the email and password from database.

+The user credentails can taken from your database and the password is `password` mentioned in `seeds/UsersTableSeeder'

 #### Features

 - Employee Management ( Payroll management and calculation)